nmeisenzahl/hijack-kubernetes/README.md

 ## Environment

 Details on how to scaffold the demo environment are available [here](./docs/env.md).
+The sample app itself is based on the [log4j-shell-poc project](https://github.com/kozmer/log4j-shell-poc).

 ## Hands-on